Last updated: | See all Documentation

 Public Suffix List to calculate the registered

-certificate is considered a duplicate of an earlier certificate if they contain
+A certificate is considered a renewal (or a duplicate) of an earlier certificate if it contains

 the exact same set of hostnames, ignoring capitalization and ordering of